Mode of StudyPart-time, Part-time by distance learning

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-The application deadline is .
+The application deadline to start in 2023 is 28 July 2023.
 Applications received after this date may not be considered.

 How to apply with your current employer